TorySciacca/Cryptographagotchi/README.md

 - Uses SQLite for the database
 - Has a REST API for user management and virtual pets

-### Todo
+### TODO Version 1.0
 - Add basic database interactions
+- Networking
+  -
-- Update main state UI
+- UI
+  - Create basic stat symbols
-- Add a clock to the UI
+  - Add a way to view virtual pet stats
-- Use the clock to age the virtual pets
 - Add a death state to the virtual pets
-- Add a way to feed the virtual pets
-- Add a way to heal the virtual pets
-- Add a way to view virtual pet stats